 Movies are a great resource for language learning.

-But to learn English from movies, you have to use a system to get the most out of the film.
+To learn English from movies, you have to use a system to get the most out of the film.
 Here are some tips.

 • Choose a movie in English you really like.

 (We recommend some movies in our movies Resource section on Lingual.net.)
 Buy a copy of the movie – either through a streaming source (like Netflix) or get a DVD of the movie.
 You need to “own” the movie so you can watch several times.

 • Get a copy of the screenplay (the script).

 Many movie screenplays are available for free online (check out International Movie Script Database.).
 The script will help you “get into” the movie.
 And it will help you build your grammar and vocabulary.

 • Watch in chunks.